2025 Draft Budget & Financial Plan

 Is there a document that identifies every expenditure made by the DLC?
 This would normally be a spreadsheet like an Income Statement or Profit-and-Loss statement.
 Is it possible to review every single expenditure made by the DLC to identify exactly where the money goes?
 For instance, for all the "administration charges" listed in the draft, is it possible to identify who is paid for these services?

-EA asked 17 days ago
+EA asked about 2 months ago

 Hello,